Georges034302/scb-akkodis-course/session2/session2_demo.md

     - Azure Storage Account, or
     - Log Analytics (e.g., `CustomLogs_SentinelPlaybooks_CL`)
 - **Save and publish** the Logic App.

----

-### 🔹 Step 6: Connect the Playbook to the Alert Rule

-**Goal:** Link the playbook to run automatically when the detection rule fires.

 1. Go to **Microsoft Sentinel > Analytics**.
 2. Open the Analytics Rule you created earlier (e.g., **Excessive Secret Access Attempt**).